lou-weimer/nba-momentum-project/README.md

 # nba-momentum-project
 Code for data manipulation and analysis for the paper "A Causal Approach to Detecting Team-Level Momentum in NBA games", with Zachary Steinert-Threkeld and Kevin Coltin.
+The data used for this project comes from a private aggregator and is not mine to distribute.